SubsonicPepe/Pepix/How-To-Verify.md

 Example:
 PEPIX-VERIFY-Pepix7-@CoolFrog#1234

-You will then receive a specific dust amount as your nonce (Nintondo wallet does not currently support memos/ signing messages on pepecoin network)
+A member of the team will then assign you a NONCE DUST AMT IN PEPE (Nintondo wallet does not currently support memos/ signing messages on pepecoin network)

 ---